xen0vas/UserManager/README.md

 #### hashing algorithms

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The application uses crypt() to encrypt the Linux password which supports the following algorithms:
+The application uses crypt() function to perform hashing to the Linux password supporting the following algorithms:
 - SHA-512
 - SHA-256
 - Blowfish ( bcrypt it is not included in glibc in general.
 If you want to enable it you must import a patch to include crypt_blowfish in libc.